stephenmcd/gnotty/README.rst

 ``irclib`` package's ``irc.client.SimpleIRCClient`` class are available as event handlers for an IRC bot.
-Consult the ``irclib`` docs or source code for details about each of the IRC server events that are implemented, as documenting these are beyond the scope of this document.
+Consult the ``irclib`` docs or source code for details about each of the IRC server events that are implemented, as documenting all of these is beyond the scope of this document.
 Here are some of the common events to get you started:

   - ``events.on("welcome")``: Bot has connected to the server but not yet joined the channel.